cloudevents/spec/nats-transport-binding.md

-For instance, if the declared `datacontenttype` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][RFC3629] encoded JSON text.
+For instance, if the declared `datacontenttype` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][rfc3629] encoded JSON text.

 ## 3. NATS Message Mapping

-With NATS, the content mode is always *structured* and the NATS message payload MUST be the [JSON event format][JSON-format] serialized as specified by the [UTF-8][RFC3629] encoded JSON text for use in NATS.
+With NATS, the content mode is always _structured_ and the NATS message payload MUST be the [JSON event format][json-format] serialized as specified by the [UTF-8][rfc3629] encoded JSON text for use in NATS.

-The *structured* content mode keeps event metadata and data together, allowing simple forwarding of the same event across multiple routing hops, and across multiple transports.
+The _structured_ content mode keeps event metadata and data together, allowing simple forwarding of the same event across multiple routing hops, and across multiple transports.

 ### 3.1 Event Data Encoding